emard/zleveler/README.md

     -i --inputfile=string

 Input G-code file without Z-axis correction.
-Currently files from curaengine are known to work.
+Currently files from "curaengine" and "slic3r" are known to work.
 Default is "-" as stdin.

     -l --levelfile=string